-EMPLOYEE, FULLTIME: For purposes of this Memorandum of Understanding excludes those not of permanent status of the previously listed position classifications.
-Permanent status does not include those on probation, of limited term (six months or less), or seasonal hire (school term or season of the year), of part-time status (working less than forty hours in a work week which is from Saturday through the following Friday).
+EMPLOYEE, FULLTIME: For purposes of this Memorandum of Understanding, excludes those not of permanent status of the previously listed position classifications.
+Permanent status does not include those on probation, of limited term (six months or less), or seasonal hire (school term or season of the year), or of part-time status (working less than forty (40) hours in a seven-day work week, which is designated from Saturday at 12:00 a.m. through the following Friday at 11:59 p.m.).

-EMPLOYEE, CONFIDENTIAL: An employee who is privy to decisions of City management affecting employer-employee relations.
+EMPLOYEE, CONFIDENTIAL: An employee who is privy to decisions of City Management affecting employer-employee relations.

-EMPLOYEE, MANAGEMENT:

-Any employee having significant responsibilities for formulating and administering City policies and programs, including but not limited to the City Manager and department heads; and/or
+EMPLOYEE, MANAGEMENT: Any employee having significant responsibilities for formulating and administering City policies and programs, including but not limited to the City Manager and department heads; and/or

-Any employee having authority to exercise independent judgment to hire, transfer, suspend, lay-off, recall, promote, discharge, assign, reward or discipline other employees, or having the responsibility to direct them, or to adjust their grievances, or effectively to recommend such action if in connection with the foregoing, the exercise of such authority is not of a merely routine or clerical nature, but requires the use of independent judgment.
-(For illustrative purposes, "management employee" shall be interpreted to mean those classes above Police Sergeant).
+Any employee having authority to exercise independent judgment to hire, transfer, suspend, lay-off, recall, promote, discharge, assign, reward or discipline other employees, or having the responsibility to direct them, or to adjust their grievances, or effectively to recommend such action if in connection with the foregoing, the exercise of such authority is not of a merely routine or clerical nature, but requires the use of independent judgment (For illustrative purposes, "management employee" shall be interpreted to mean those classes above Police Sergeant).